-- Domain controller FQDN.
-For example: adserver.team.example.com - Domain DNS name.
-For example: team.example.com. - Credentials for the directory lookup user.
-For example: lookupusr. - Base distinguished name.
-For example: cn=users,dc=team,dc=example,dc=com - Optional: For password resets in AccessAssistant and Web Workplace, you need the credentials for a directory user with password reset privileges.
+- Base distinguished name.
+For example: cn=users,dc=example,dc=com - Optional: For password resets in AccessAssistant, you need the credentials for a directory user with password reset privileges.
 For example: myresetusr.

-If you are using the planning worksheet, see the Chapter 5, "Planning worksheet," on page 145.
+If you are using the planning worksheet, see the Chapter 5, "Planning worksheet," on page 113.

-If you are in the middle of configuring the IMS Server with the IMS Configuration Wizard complete these steps, then continue with the procedures in "Configuring the IMS Server for a new installation with the IMS Configuration Wizard (stand-alone)" on page 58.
+If you are in the middle of configuring the IMS Server with the IMS Configuration Wizard complete these steps, then continue with the procedures in "Configuring the IMS Server for a new installation with the IMS Configuration Wizard (stand-alone)" on page 40.

 - 1. Click Add new repository.

 - 2. Select the enterprise directory type.

 - a.
 Select Active Directory.

 - b.
 Click Next.

-- 3. For Active Directory servers, complete the following steps: - a.
+- 3. For Active Directory servers, complete the following steps:

+- a.
 Specify whether to enable password synchronization.